ALL

 • Pack your food in reusable containers that can be cleaned and used for repacking.
 This will also help create less waste.

-• If you have to mix ingredients, do it just before eating them.
+• If you have to mix ingredients, do it just before you eat them.

 • Plan to take food that doesn’t need to be kept cool.
 But remember that canned food can be heavy and you’ll have to carry the cans back out of the backcountry.